liquinlab/elm-smile/docs/introduction.md

   [recruitment posters](/deploying#notifying-the-slack-bot) (or for [presentations](/presentation#qr-code-download)),
   [anonymized links](/deploying#what-url-do-you-send-participants-to), and more.
+- Presentation [mode](/presentation) which provides a beautiful and interactive demo website you can share with reviewers and collaborators.
 - [Data provenance features](/analysis#data-provenance) include an audit trail of which version of the code was used to create each data file.
 - Great looking and detailed docs, if we do say so ourselves!